 Method

-Preheat oven to 375°F. Melt butter in a 12-inch cast iron skillet over medium heat.
-Add garlic and onion, cook 2 minutes.
-Add carrots and celery, cook another 4 minutes.
-Stir in flour and cook 1 minute.
-Gradually whisk in stock and milk.
-Bring to a simmer and cook until the sauce thickens, 4-5 minutes.
-Stir in the chicken, peas, and all the herbs.
-Season well.
+Heat the oven to 375°F. Melt the butter in a 12-inch skillet over medium heat.
+Add the garlic and onion and cook for 2 minutes, then add the carrots and celery and cook for 4 more.
+Stir in the flour and let it cook for a full minute before moving on.
+Slowly whisk in the stock and milk, then bring it to a simmer and let it thicken, about 4-5 minutes.
+Stir in the chicken, peas, and every herb you’ve got.
+Season generously.

-Drape the crust over the filling.
-Brush with egg wash.
-If you want an extra herb note on the crust, press a few fresh thyme leaves onto the surface before baking.
-Bake 30 minutes until golden.
+Drape the crust over the filling and brush it with egg wash.
+Want a little extra herb flavor on the crust itself?
+Press a few fresh thyme leaves into the surface before it goes in the oven.
+Bake for 30 minutes, until golden.

 Rest 5 minutes before cutting.
 The filling needs that time to stop moving.